twobles/ecs-179-project-dungeon-dept/ProjectDocumentation.md

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**

 The start menu has an option to start the game.
 Once the start button is clicked, a cutscene-style slideshow is played where the user can click through the slides to progress through the cutscene.
 After, the user is taken to a map with 3 boxes where they have a choice of choosing one.
-In each room, there is an
+In each room, there is a build menu UI where the user can place down a combination of 3 monsters.
+Utilizing the 1, 2, and 3 number keys, the respective monsters will be shown and by pressing the left mouse button, they will be placed down within the board area.
+The user can also choose to clear the monster chosen by pressing the backspace key.
+Once the user is finished placing down monster entities, they can click ready and the battle scene will begin.
+The user can also go through different rooms by clicking the shift key and selecting the room in the map.

 **Describe the default input configuration.**

-Default input configuration is keyboard and mouse:
+The default input configuration is keyboard and mouse.

-&nbsp;&nbsp;Left Mouse Button: Pressing all buttons and placing monsters down on the map

-&nbsp;&nbsp;Number 1 Key: Choosing skeleton

-&nbsp;&nbsp;Number 2 Key: Choosing slime

-&nbsp;&nbsp;Number 3 Key: Choosing golem

-&nbsp;&nbsp;Shift Key: Go back to the map

 **Add an entry for each platform or input style your project supports.**

+&nbsp;&nbsp;&nbsp;&nbsp;Left Mouse Button: Pressing all buttons and placing monsters down on the map

+&nbsp;&nbsp;&nbsp;&nbsp;Number 1 Key: Choosing skeleton

+&nbsp;&nbsp;&nbsp;&nbsp;Number 2 Key: Choosing slime

+&nbsp;&nbsp;&nbsp;&nbsp;Number 3 Key: Choosing golem

+&nbsp;&nbsp;&nbsp;&nbsp;Backspace Key: Clearing shown monster

+&nbsp;&nbsp;&nbsp;&nbsp;Shift Key: Go back to the map

 ### Audio